jump-dev/JuMP.jl/docs/src/refmodel.md

 -   `getrawsolver(m::Model)` - returns an object that may be used to access a solver-specific API.
 -   `getsimplexiter(m::Model)` - returns the cumulative number of simplex iterations during the optimization process.
 In particular, for a MIP it returns the total simplex iterations for all nodes.
 -   `getbarrieriter(m::Model)` - returns the cumulative number of barrier iterations during the optimization process.
--   `internalmodel(m::Model)` - returns the internal low-level `AbstractMathProgModel` object which can be used to access any functionality that is not exposed by JuMP.
-See the MathProgBase [documentation](https://mathprogbasejl.readthedocs.org/en/latest/).
--   `solve(m::Model; suppress_warnings=false, relaxation=false)` - solves the model using the selected solver (or a default for the problem class), and takes two optional arguments that are disabled by default.
-Setting `suppress_warnings` to `true` will suppress all JuMP-specific output (e.g. warnings about infeasibility and lack of dual information) but will not suppress solver output (which should be done by passing options to the solver).
-Setting `relaxation=true` solves the standard continuous relaxation for the model: that is, integrality is dropped, special ordered set constraints are not enforced, and semi-continuous and semi-integer variables with bounds `[l,u]` are replaced with bounds `[min(l,0),max(u,0)]`.
--   `JuMP.build(m::Model)` - builds the model in memory at the MathProgBase level without optimizing.
--   `setsolver(m::Model,s::AbstractMathProgSolver)` - changes the solver which will be used for the next call to `solve()`, discarding the current internal model if present.
--   `getindex(m::Model,name::Symbol)` - returns the variable, or group of variables, or constraint, or group of constraints, of the given name which were added to the model.
-This errors if multiple variables or constraints share the same name.
--   `setindex!(m::Model, value, name::Symbol)` - stores the object `value` in the model `m` so that it can be accessed via `getindex`.

 **Objective**